2010 Khorasan shootout

-The 2010 Khorasan shootout occurred on January 2, 2010 when Iranian police executing a drug raid were fired upon by drug smugglers near the Iran-Afghanistan border.
+The 2010 Khorasan shootout occurred on January 2, 2010, when Iranian police executing a drug raid were fired upon by drug smugglers near the Iran-Afghanistan border.
 At least 10 Iranian police were killed; 7 died at the scene and three more died later as a result of injuries sustained during the shooting.

-It was Iran's deadliest drug smuggling related shootout in recent years.
 Reports also indicated that 4 additional Iranian policemen were also seriously injured in the shootout, and two drug smugglers were killed.